fkie/iop_core/doc/howto_minimal_config.md

 ### Create configuration for robot

 In JAUS/IOP a robot represents a subsystem with all his payloads and computers.
 For a whole subsystem we have to setup exact one component, which manage the discovering of all IOP/JAUS services.
-Usually it is a component named `platfrom_manager` with `node id` **15**.
+Usually it is a component named `platform_manager` with `node id` **15**.
 ```
     <param name="name_subsystem" value="Bob"/>
     <node name="iop_platform_manager" pkg="fkie_iop_component" type="iop_component">